-Current position: Postdoctoral Researcher at the Arizona State University, USA
+Current position: Assistant Research Professor at the Arizona State University, United States of America

-For his achievements, Sergi received the Green Talents award in 2015.
-The jury was impressed by his outstanding academic record and the variety of his publications and reviews.
-With his participation at the science forum he built networks and new international links for future collaborations.
-He was also awarded with the International Society of Electrochemistry (ISE) Prize for Environmental Electrochemistry in Switzerland in 2014, and the Antonio Aldaz Award from the Electrochemistry Group of the Royal Spanish Society of Chemistry (RSEQ) in 2016.
+Sergi was awarded with the International Society of Electrochemistry (ISE) Prize for Environmental Electrochemistry in Switzerland in 2014, and the Antonio Aldaz Award from the Electrochemistry Group of the Royal Spanish Society of Chemistry (RSEQ) in 2016.

 CV as submitted for the Green Talents award (2015):

 Research focus: novel water technologies involving photochemical and electrochemical processes to remove organic pollutants from water

 Sergi Garcia-Segura has provided invaluable research to the improvement of water quality.
 His work offers impetus for society to develop into an eco-friendly one worldwide, generating sustainable development founded on a Green economy.